Model-Based Learning for DOA Estimation with One-Bit Single-Snapshot Sparse Arrays: Introduction

 In \cite{Yunqiao_Asilomar_2024}, a baseline model-based network was introduced for one-bit off-grid DOA estimation.
 In this paper, our work further advances the field through multiple key innovations.
 First, we propose an augmented Bayesian framework that generalizes the likelihood model to a multivariate Bernoulli distribution with a logistic link function, enabling gradient-based optimization and seamless integration with deep neural networks.
 Second, we employ an MM approach to mitigate the non-convexity inherent in the augmented one-bit MAP estimator.
 Third, the model-based learning framework is extensively evaluated concerning state-of-the-art approaches.

 The rest of the paper is organized as follows.
 Section \ref{sysmodel and problem fromulation} introduces the one-bit DOA estimation signal model and provides a mathematical formulation for both on-grid and off-grid cases.
-In Section \ref{SBRI framework}, we derive two algorithm frameworks SBRI and SBRI-X for one-bit DOA estimation, based on the Sparse Bayesian Reweighted Iterative approach, addressing both on-grid and off-grid DOA estimation.
+In Section \ref{SBRI framework}, we derive two algorithm frameworks, Sparse Bayesian Reweighted Iterative (SBRI) and SBRI-X, for one-bit DOA estimation, addressing both on-grid and off-grid DOA estimation problems.
 Section \ref{learning-based approach} presents model-based neural networks inspired by algorithm unrolling.
 Section \ref{Numerical Results} provides numerical results for performance evaluation.
 Finally, Section \ref{conclusion} concludes the paper.

 We adopt the following notation throughout the paper.
 Scalars are denoted by lowercase lightface letters, vectors by lowercase boldface letters, and matrices by uppercase boldface letters. $(\cdot)^{ \rm T}$, $(\cdot)^{ \rm H}$, $(\cdot)^*$ respectively represent the transpose, Hermitian, and conjugation operations. $\Re(\cdot)$ and $\Im(\cdot)$ respectively return the real and imaginary parts of complex values. $\mathrm{sign}\left (\cdot\right)$ denotes the sign function with $\mathrm{sign}\left(x\right)=1$ for $x \ge 0$ and $\mathrm{sign}\left(x\right)=-1$ for $x < 0$, whereas $\mathrm{csgn}\left(\cdot\right)=\mathrm{sign} (\Re\left (\cdot\right)) + j\mathrm{sign}\left(\Im\left(\cdot\right)\right)$ is the complex sign function.
 Symbol $\odot$ is an element-wise Hadamard product, and $\mathrm{diag}(\cdot)$ represents the operation that diagonalizes the input.